Aragas/Bannerlord.MBOptionScreen/docs/articles/mcmv3-attributes.md

 Each setting you want to add to the menu has to be marked with an attribute.
-You can additionally group settings by adding the @"MCM.Abstractions.Attributes.SettingPropertyGroupAttribute?text=SettingPropertyGroupAttribute" attribute. ``'/'`` is used as the default separator.
+You can additionally group settings by adding the @"MCM.Abstractions.Attributes.SettingPropertyGroupAttribute?text=SettingPropertyGroup" attribute. ``'/'`` is used as the default separator.

 Right now, the mod provides these types in the setting menu:
 * Bool